Borisa995/storabble-login-qa-assignment/test-docs/test-cases.md

 **Expected Result:**
 - The message is displayed below password input field: "This field is required."
-- The user remains on login page.
+- The user remains on the login page.

-## TC12: Login atempt with only password input field filled
+## TC12: Login atempt with only password input field populated

 **Type:** Functional / Negative
 **Severity:** Medium